valanm22/documentation/learn/getting_started/filtering_and_sorting.md

 ### Sorting by geographical location

-The following command sorts meteors by how close they were to the Taj Mahal:
+The following command sorts meteorites by how close they were to the Taj Mahal:

 <CodeSamples id= "getting_started_geoPoint_md" />